This time may feel barren, but God hasn't left you.

 On this barren soil that is life right now, He promises to grow something beautiful.
 He is here in our midst.
 He hasn’t left.
 He is present and sitting with us in this brokenness, working in the smallest and biggest of places to restore what has been lost.
 Working against the evil and the pain and the suffering.
 He knew we would have to walk this road and He’s not surprised.
 He planned to be here in it with us and to hold us and to restore us.
 He hasn’t caused this for you, He grieves alongside you and promises to meet you in what the world brings.
 To carry the load with you.
 To carry you.

 Sometimes we don’t have the words to cry out to Him.
-What we muster is, “Why God?”
-When what we mean is what the Psalmist says,
+What we muster is just tears or, “Why God?” when what we mean is what the Psalmist says,

 “How long, O Lord?
 Will you forget me forever?